Radymno: History

 First traces of human settlement in what today is Radymno date back to the Neolithic times, as in 1958, archaeologists found remains of a 2nd-century settlement.
-In early Middle Ages, the area was part of Polish state, but in 981, it was seized by Kievan Rus'.
-The area was then regained and lost by Poland two more times.
-In the mid-13th century it fell under Mongol suzerainty, and afterwards it was eventually recaptured by Polish King Casimir III the Great in mid-14th century.
+In the early Middle Ages, the area was part of Polish state, but in 981, it was seized by Kievan Rus'.
+The area was then captured and lost by Poland two more times.
+In the mid-13th century it fell under Mongol suzerainty, and afterwards it was eventually captured by Polish King Casimir III the Great in mid-14th century.

 In 1366, a nobleman Bernard of Szynwałd received permission from Casimir III to establish a settlement in the fields.
 In 1384, Radymno was presented to the Bishops of Przemyśl, and in 1431 King Władysław II Jagiełło gave town charter to the village.
 Due to its location by the San, and along a busy merchant route, Radymno was an important trade and market center.
 The town, however, was looted by Wallachians (1488) and Crimean Tatars (1502, 1624).
 Furthermore, it burned in fires (1603, 1638, 1647).
 To protect it from further raids, Radymno was fortified in 1625, but in 1656 it was captured by Swedes, and in 1657 by Transilvanians during the Swedish invasion of Poland.
 Swedish wars left Radymno in ruins, and the town for many years did not recover from widespread destruction.
 In late July 1683, the army of Hetman Stanisław Jan Jabłonowski camped near Radymno, on its way towards Vienna (see Battle of Vienna).

 In the second half of the 18th century, before the Partitions of Poland, the population of Radymno was 1200, with 154 houses, three churches, hospital, parish school, two brickyards, and a residence of the Bishops of Przemyśl.
 In the middle of 18th century, Radymno had a population of 860 Roman Catholics, 196 people of Greek Catholic faith, and 26 Jews.

 As a result of the First Partition of Poland (Treaty of St-Petersburg dated 5 July 1772), Radymno was annexed by the Habsburg monarchy.
 It was part of the Bezirkshauptmannschaft Jaroslau (Jarosław County).
 It formed part of the newly formed Kingdom of Galicia and Lodomeria (Austrian Partition of Poland), within which it remained until November 1918, when Poland regained independence and control of the town.

 In 1860, Radymno received rail connection with Przemyśl.
 Austrian government for a while considered construction of a fortress here, but changed their minds and created Przemyśl Fortress instead.
 In 1857–1867 Radymno was the seat of a county.
-In late 19th century, the town had the population of 2700.
+In the late 19th century, the town had a population of 2,700.

 On May 24, 1915, the Battle of Radymno took place between Russian 8th Army of General Aleksei Brusilov, and German-Austrian 8th Army under General August von Mackensen.
 The town was almost completely destroyed.

-In the Second Polish Republic, Radymno belonged to the Lwów Voivodeship, with a mixed Polish - Jewish population of 2,500.
+In the Second Polish Republic, Radymno belonged to the Jarosław County in the Lwów Voivodeship.
+According to the 1921 census, it had a population of 1,907, 54.3% Polish and 42.4% Jewish.